strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 As you are learning about Strongbox persistence, you may want to explore the existing persistence implementation.
 For development environments, Strongbox includes an embedded OrientDB server as well as an embedded instance of OrientDB Studio.
 By default, when you run the application from the source tree, you'll use the embedded database server.
 However, OrientDB Studio is disabled by default.

-### Running OrientDB Studio from Source Tree
+### Running OrientDB Studio From Source Tree

 To enable OrientDB Studio, you need only to set the property `strongbox.orientdb.studio.enabled` to `true`.
 You can do this on the Maven command line by running Strongbox as follows:

 ```